mc-imperial/shader-compiler-bugs/htc-one-m7/wrong_images/large-v100-ec79d13f501f1cd8_inv_variant_84/README.md

 The full OS and plaform details are in `client_stripped.json`.

-Note: Both shaders should render a "space scene" image, but neither do this.
+Note: Both shaders should render a "space scene" image.
+See `actual.png` which is `recipient_reduced_final.frag` rendered using an Intel GPU.
+On the HTC One M7, we just get a red image.
-However, at the very least, both images should look the same, which they do not.
+However, at the very least, both `recipient_reduced_final.frag` and `variant_*.frag` should look the same, but they do not.
+The `libgdx-get-image` tool mentioned below is also available for desktops/laptops for comparison.

 # Steps to reproduce on Android: